Rainbow Bridge Tokyo: The Photo Guide (2026)

 Bridge lighting

 The bridge’s famous rainbow lights turn on at sundown and switch off at midnight.
 Special holiday illuminations also occur throughout the year.
-Learn more from the Shutoko website.
+Learn more from the (official) Shutoko website.

 Walk duration